tshieldshuemer/tshieldshuemer.github.io/src/data/blog/arduino-wiring.md

 <img src="/Clean Build_Schaltplan.png" alt="Schaltplan" width="2000" class="lightbox-trigger w-full border-4 border-black cursor-pointer hover:opacity-90 transition "/>

 ## Hand Drawn
-We encountered a few wiring issues early on in the project so to troubleshoot I did a hand drawing of all wiring connections and was able to find the issue.
+We encountered a few wiring issues early on in the project so to troubleshoot I did a hand drawing of all wiring connections and was able to find and fix the issues.
 <img src="/Wiring Hand Drawn.jpg" alt="Wiring Sketch" width="400" class="lightbox-trigger  border-4 border-black cursor-pointer hover:opacity-90 transition "/>